Jim Brauer, CIMA®, CFP®Director, Investor Relations and Consulting

 Jim Brauer, CIMA®, CFP®

-Jim Brauer joined Syntrinsic as Director, Consulting in May 2020.
-In this role, he serves on Syntrinsic’s Investment Committee and leads the firm’s Investor Relations efforts.
+Jim Brauer joined Syntrinsic in May 2020.
+He serves on Syntrinsic’s Investment Committee and leads the firm’s Investor Relations efforts.
 He also works closely with Syntrinsic’s clients, which include community and private foundations, public charities and other philanthropic entities and families, providing investment advice and strategic guidance to support their missions.

 Jim joined Syntrinsic after almost 20 years at TIAA in Denver where he most recently served as Director of Endowment and Philanthropic Services.
 Previous experience includes sales, sales leadership and relationship management roles within wealth management and consumer banking.